zhiburt/tabled/README.md

 In the above example, the cc field will be formatted using the specified format string "{} cc", where {} is replaced with the value of cc.

-Just like with `display_with` attribute, you can pass arguments for more complex formatting scenarios:
+Just like with `display` attribute, you can pass arguments for more complex formatting scenarios:

 ```rust
 use tabled::Tabled;